Word Choice in Academic Writing: Tips to Avoid Common Problems

 |Keeping in mind||

 So, now you know that when you choose words to express your ideas, you not only have to think about what makes sense and sound the best to you but also what will make sense and sound the best to your audience.
 Thinking about the reader and their expectations will also help you make better decisions.
+As word choice is important, reviewing the evaluative modifiers is one way to revise for word choice.

 Do follow these tips and choose the right words when writing your manuscript.
 Here’s to flawless academic writing!